})

 Creating a mobile device action plan is essential for securing on-the-go operations in construction.
 The reality is that without clear policies for device usage, including guidelines for accessing company information and connecting to secure networks, businesses expose themselves to significant risks.
 Sensitive information can be compromised, leading to operational disruptions and potential financial losses.

-The lesson is clear: investing in a robust mobile device action plan and MDM solutions is not merely a precaution; it is a strategic move towards enhancing small business security and resilience.
+The lesson is clear: investing in a robust mobile device action plan and MDM solutions is not merely a precaution; it is a strategic move towards enhancing security and resilience.
 By prioritising security, companies can prevent greater losses in the future, ensuring that their operations remain uninterrupted and secure.

 Establish a Data Backup Strategy: Protecting Critical Business Information